AlexScheller/card-stack/README.md

 # CardStack

-A toy example implementing a stack of cards
+A implementation of a stack of cards with jquery ui.

 ![image of the demo in action](demo.gif)